Universal credit: When will tax credits stop?

 Although the legislation works in such a way as to bring a tax credits award to an end when a UC claim is made, and the process between DWP and HMRC is such that there should be notification to HMRC to end the tax credits claim, we would advise that claimants report the situation to HMRC in case the process breaks down.

 Where a tax credit claimant has a change of circumstances that ends their award, they may have to claim Universal Credit.
-This would be the case if they live in a digital service area as they would no longer be able to claim tax credits unless they are over state pension credit age.
+This would be the case if they live in a full service area as they would no longer be able to claim tax credits unless they are over state pension credit age or they have 3 or more children and are not able to re-claim UC under special rules.
 If they live in a live service area then they may be able to claim UC if they meet certain conditions.
 In such cases, HMRC will normally terminate the tax credit claim because the claimant has reported a change – for example the loss of a job by a WTC only claimant.
-However it would also be terminated if the person has claimed UC and not told HMRC about their change as HMRC would receive information from DWP about the UC claim once DWP had confirmed the person meets the basic conditions for UC.
+However it would also be terminated if the person claims UC and has not told HMRC about their change as HMRC would receive information from DWP about the UC claim once DWP had confirmed the person meets the basic conditions for UC.

 If an existing tax credit claimant forms a couple with an existing UC claimant, then they will be treated as claiming UC as a couple.
-HMRC will see that this claimshould be informed by DWP that this claim has been made (once DWP are satisfied the basic UC conditions are met) and terminate the tax credit award.
+HMRC should be informed by DWP that this claim has been made (once DWP are satisfied the basic UC conditions are met) and terminate the tax credit award.
+However, tax credit claimants still have a responsibility to notify changes to HMRC and so the tax credit claimant should also report the change to HMRC.
 The tax credit claimant’s tax credit award will be terminated from the date that they became a couple (note that this may be different to the UC start date as UC rules may treat the couple claim for UC as made at an earlier date than the tax credit termination date).

 However, it is important to remember that tax credit claimants have an obligation to notify HMRC of changes.
 A change of status from single to part of a couple is something that must be reported for tax credit purposes anyway and we recommend that claimants continue to notify changes and not rely on DWP to transfer information otherwise there is a risk of a tax credits overpayment if the process fails.

-If an existing tax credit claimant in a digital postcode has a change of circumstances that means they need to make a claim for income-based jobseeker’s allowance, income-related employment and support allowance, income support or housing benefit then they will need to claim UC instead because those benefits are no longer available in digital postcode areas.
+If an existing tax credit claimant in a full service postcode has a change of circumstances that means they need to make a claim for income-based jobseeker’s allowance, income-related employment and support allowance, income support or housing benefit then they will need to claim UC instead because those benefits are no longer available in full service postcode areas.
 This means that their tax credits award will come to end when they claim UC

 Examples of situations where this may happen include: